ARMmbed/mbed-os-5-docs/docs/reference/technology/connectivity/connectivity.md

 ###  IP-based mesh (Thread, Wi-SUN and 6LoWPAN-ND)

-As a technology designed with large-scale deployment in mind, mesh is optimized for long battery life and low cost.
+Originally designed with large-scale deployment in mind, mesh is optimized for long battery life and low cost.

 **Thread** is designed for indoor use, with a range of only a few meters. **Wi-SUN** and **6LoWPAN-ND** have a range of up to one kilometer and are therefore better suited for external use.
 Throughput of Mesh technologies is up to 200 kbps.